CSEA-IITB/Assignment/README.md

 Any clues what might be happening here?

 ## Task 3
-I just received this [funny audio](task3/challenge.mp3) but I suspect that there's something hidden in it.
+I just received this [funny audio](task3/challenge1.mp3) but I suspect that there's something hidden in it.
 Can you find out its' secret for me?

+### Update 1
 Since we were asked for it 😛 -
 **Hint** : How many kinds of different phrases does the audio clip have?
 Is that in any manner related to computers?
 And have you heard of ASCII?

+### Update 2
+Well, I received another [funny audio](task3/challenge.mp3) today and I suspect that this has the same secret hidden as the other audio.
+Can you please help me figure out the secret?
+It may just be the key for me to become a Csec convener!!!